A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

 \begin{corollary} Distributions at increasing levels of the hierarchy of stability grant increased precision in disabling individual edges (and thus paths). \end{corollary}

-\textbf{Key Result:} \emph{Thus, the difference between operators associated with the different levels of stable distributions is the precision of their ability to delete edges into a variable.} Level 1, conditioning, must remove large amounts of the graph to disable edges.
+\textbf{Key Result:} \emph{Thus, the difference between operators associated with the different levels of stable distributions is the precision of their ability to disable edges into a variable.} Level 1, conditioning, must remove large amounts of the graph to disable edges.
 Level 2, intervening, deletes all edges into a variable.
-Level 3, computing counterfactuals, can precisely delete a single edge into a variable.
-Since paths encode statistical influence, this also provides a natural definition for an \emph{optimal stable distribution} as one which deletes the unstable edges, and only the unstable edges.
-Thus, given a stable distribution found by any method, we can compare to the optimal stable distribution to see which, and how many, stable paths were removed.
+Level 3, computing counterfactuals, can precisely disable a single edge into a variable.
+Since paths encode statistical influence this also provides a natural definition for a \emph{maximally stable distribution} as one which deletes the unstable edges, and only the unstable edges.
+Thus, given a stable distribution found by any method, we can compare to the maximally stable distribution to see which, and how many, stable paths were removed.

-Another important fact is that the hierarchy is \emph{nested}:
+Another important fact is that the hierarchy is \emph{nested}.
+This means that a level 1 distribution can be expressed as a level 2 distribution (and a level 2 distribution can be expressed as a level 3 distribution):

-\begin{restatable}[\citet{subbaswamy2019transport}, Corollary 1] {lemma}{leveltwo} A stable level 1 distribution of the form $P(Y|\mathbf{Z})$ can be expressed as a stable level 2 distribution of the form $P(Y|\mathbf{Z}', do(\mathbf{W}))$ for $\mathbf{Z}'\subseteq\mathbf{Z}\subseteq\mathbf{O}$, $\mathbf{W}\subseteq \mathbf{O}$. \end{restatable}
+\begin{restatable}[\cite{subbaswamy2019transport}, Corollary 1] {lemma}{leveltwo} A stable level 1 distribution of the form $P(Y|\mathbf{Z})$ can be expressed as a stable level 2 distribution of the form $P(Y|\mathbf{Z}', do(\mathbf{W}))$ for $\mathbf{Z}'\subseteq\mathbf{Z}\subseteq\mathbf{O}$, $\mathbf{W}\subseteq \mathbf{O}$. \end{restatable}

 \begin{restatable} {lemma}{levelthree} A stable level 2 distribution of the form $P(Y|\mathbf{Z}', do(\mathbf{W}))$ can be expressed as a stable level 3 distribution of the form $P(Y(\mathbf{W})|\mathbf{Z}'(\mathbf{W}))$. \end{restatable}